johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   </tr>
 </table>

-Like mentioned before, I recommend creating presets for these settings so you can easily switch between them at will:
+I recommend creating presets for the NTSC settings as well so you can easily switch between them at will:

 ![Filter resize presets](img/winuae-filter-resize-presets.png)

 {{< note >}}

-If you have vsync enabled, your screen refresh rate *must* be 50 Hz for PAL and 60 Hz for NTSC, respectively, otherwise you'll be experiencing all sorts of weird speed issues (e.g. music playing much slower or faster than it should).
-With vsync off this it not an issue, so that's a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.
+If you have vsync enabled, your screen refresh rate *must be* 50 Hz for PAL and 60 Hz for NTSC, respectively, otherwise you'll be experiencing all sorts of weird speed issues (e.g. music playing much slower or faster than it should).
+With vsync off this it not a problem, so that's a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.